GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/get_property/index.md

 ---
 **Parameters:**

-**Returns:** Throws an error if image was not constructed with the property.
+**Returns:** Throws an error if image was not constructed with the property. propertyTProperty to retrieve Copy of the property

 ---